Gichin Funakoshi - "Father of Japanese Karate"

 The combat systems that we commonly refer to as Martial Arts, however, originated in the Orient, specifically China.
 They developed from a need to protect isolated areas from invasion.
 Many centuries ago warrior monks and lone soldiers assigned to distant outposts had the responsibility of sentry duty.
 If an invading army approached, they were to warn nearby villages and forts via fire signals.
 Because they were assigned to these posts individually or in small groups, they needed fighting skills to protect themselves.
 Over a period of time they developed specialized fighting styles of their own, shared skills among themselves and created drills for practicing their skills when no one else was around to practice with.
 When it was discovered that these militia soldiers had expertise in fighting, the local inhabitants sought them out as teachers; this was the unintended origins of what have become martial arts schools of today.

-Eventually, as a result of Chinese invasion and conquest, these fighting arts made it to Okinawa.
+Eventually, as a result of Chinese trade and influence, these fighting arts made it to Okinawa.
 The Okinawan people adapted the practices, mixing it with some of their own pre-existing skills and naming it Tode.
 The Okinawans also mixed in their native weapons (nunchaku, sai, tonfa, and kama), which is called Kobudo (Way of weapons).
 Weapons used in MojuKai are discussed in more detail in the "Kobudo" section.